ThatsVie/atlas-smiling-school-javascript/README.md

 </details>

 # Atlas - Smiling School Javascript
-This project is an enhancement of the Holberton Smiling School project, adding dynamic JavaScript functionality to create a more interactive and user-friendly experience.
+This project is an enhancement of the Holberton Smiling School project, adding dynamic JavaScript functionality.

 ## JavaScript Additions